 For over 35 years, Dr. Kent has been committed to developing improved clinical strategies, and securing the future of chiropractic.

-An attorney as well as a chiropractor, Dr. Kent is a member of the California bar.
+An attorney as well as a chiropractor, Dr. Kent is a member of the California bar and is also currently a Professor and Director of the Center for Scholarly Activity at Sherman College of Chiropractic in Spartanburg, South Carolina.

 Dr. Kent’s ability to integrate the philosophy and science of chiropractic is legendary.